thafeezz/MTCdocs/frontend/content/docs/lib/classes/EECS/491/notes.md

     - but we can change how we partition the key space (place our nodes)
   - Dynamo looked at the possibilities of decoupling and found the fastest was statically partitioning the ring
     - ring is partitioned into equal sized shards
-    - shard is placed on the first $n$ virtual nodes after the end of the key
+    - shard is placed on the first {%math%}n{%/math%} virtual nodes after the end of the key
       ![image.png](/images/docs/lib/classes/491/static-ring.png)
     - shards and Merkel trees are stored separately
     - when a new shard joins, just hand off the shards and the Merkel trees